 When Henry I died in 1135, his entrails were removed and buried in Rouen in northwest France.
 The rest of his body was buried in England.

-Henry III was given a polar bear by King Haakon IV of Norway in 1252.
+Henry III was given a white bear (thought to be a polar bear) by King Haakon IV of Norway in 1252.
 He kept it in the Tower of London, and had it taken down to the River Thames each morning to swim and catch fish.

 In his campaign against Scotland, Edward I more than earned his nickname “The Hammer of the Scots.”
 During the Siege of Stirling Castle in 1304, Edward commissioned the construction of a gigantic trebuchet (perhaps the largest in history) that became known as the Warwolf.
 The sight of the enormous catapult being constructed outside the castle walls was enough to compel those inside to offer an unconditional surrender—but Edward had none of it, and did not accept the surrender until after he had tried the Warwolf out.

 In 1313, Edward II enacted a statute forbidding the wearing of armor in Parliament.
-It remains in force to this day.
+It remains enforceable to this day.

 To celebrate the coronation of king Richard II on July 16, 1377, fountains of wine were opened across London.